dfordp/doc-processing-rag/README.md

 - Utlized Next.js for achieving non-functional requirements

-- Utlized OpenAI embeddings along with the document upload to handle file conversions
+- Utlized OpenAI embeddings along with the document upload to handle file conversions and ChromaDB (container is run locally using docker as given below).

-- API routes
+- API routes:

   - /api/document : handles creation of document instance to the database
   - /api/document/upload : handles the upload of file from form component to the public folder allowing it to be accessed by server action functions